xujaan/xujaan.github.io/about.md

 permalink: /about/
 ---

-Hello, i am

-#### Ahmad Akhus Syuj'an

-from Lumajang, Jawa Timur, Indonesia.
-I love doing computer things,
-like programming, design, photography, and of course sharing memes :)
-Sometimes i do cooking too :D
+Hi, I'm **_Ahmad Akhus Syuj'an_** | **_اَحْمَدْ اَخُ الشُّجْعَانْ_** | **_Jan_**, from the charming town of Lumajang, Indonesia.
+By day, I code in binary, by night, I conquer the internet with my meme mastery.
+My keyboard doubles as a dance floor and I can debug with my eyes closed (not recommended, but impressive nonetheless).
+When I'm not saving the world from bugs and glitches, you can find me sharing laughter with my online friends or searching for the next viral meme.
+So, sit back, grab a meme, and let's geek out together.

 ### Contact me

-You can dm me on [twitter.com/xujaan](https://twitter.com/xujaan)
+You can dm me on [twitter.com/xxxujaan](https://twitter.com/xxxujaan)
 or email me on [jan@mawea.id](mailto:jan@mawea.id)
+for meme supply you can add me on facebook [facebook.com/xxxujaan](https://facebook.com/xxxujaan)